chrissng/chrissng/README.md

-Currently based in :jp:, I am with ExaWizards as a tech lead.
-Before this, I worked with :singapore:-based firms BasisAI, Grab, GovTech and DSTA.
+From :singapore: and currently based in :jp:, I work as a Platform Engineer at ExaWizards.

+Some of the projects I've contributed to include:

 - exaBase ML platform at [ExaWizards](https://github.com/exwzd)
 - Bedrock ML platform at [BasisAI](https://github.com/basisai) (acquired by [Aicadium](https://github.com/aicadium))